'Every bit as gripping as Wolf Hall' The Times

 'Luminous, erudite ... a gripping account that evokes an epic poem, saga or 'book of kings'' Spectator

 Venice, 1522.
 Intelligence arrives from the east confirming Europe's greatest fear: the vastly rich Ottoman Sultan has all he needs to wage total war - and his sights are set on Rome.
-With Christendom divided, Suleyman the Magnificent has his hand on its entrails.
+With Christendom divided, Suleyman the Magnificent has his hand on its throat.

 From the palaces of Istanbul to the blood-soaked fields of central Europe and the scorched coasts of north Africa, The Lion House pioneers a bold new style of eye-witness history to tell a true story of power at its most glittering, personal and perilous: Suleyman's rise to become the most feared and powerful man of the sixteenth century.

 It is a journey built on brutal choices and intimate relationships - with the Greek slave who becomes his closest friend, the Venetian plutocrat who sells him gems and wins him allies, the Russian consort who steals his heart.
 Within a decade, Suleyman has mastery over millions of souls, from Baghdad to the walls of Vienna, while his pirate admiral Barbarossa dominates the Mediterranean.
-And yet the real drama takes place in small rooms and whispered conversations: as the Sultan exchanges love letters with his own vizier or awakes in terror after dreaming of his own assassination.
+And yet the real drama takes place in small rooms and whispered conversations: as the Sultan exchanges love letters with his own vizier; as he awakes in terror after dreaming of his own assassination.

-The Lion House is not just the story of two civilisations in an existential duel and one of the most consequential lives in world history.
+The Lion House is not just the story of two civilisations in an existential duel and of one of the most consequential lives in world history.
 It is a tale of the timeless pull of power, dangerous to live with, deadly to live without.

 'A magic talent' ORHAN PAMUK, Nobel Laureate in Literature

 'Non-fiction with the readability of a thriller' VICTORIA HISLOP, author of The Island